Sceptre/sceptre-sam-handler/README.md

 This template handler will run `sam build` and then `sam package` from the indicated SAM Template's directory in order to generate a CloudFormation-ready template.

+**By using the SAM Handler, you are letting SAM compile a SAM template and upload artifacts to S3, and then using Sceptre to actually do the deployment of the template to a stack.** In other words, by using this handler with Sceptre, _you skip ever using `sam deploy`; It's not needed_.
+You also likely won't need a sam config file with deployment defaults, since you'll be using Sceptre to deploy rather than SAM.

+By using this handler, you can now use SAM templates with all your favorite Sceptre commands, like `launch`, `validate`, `generate`, and `diff` (along with all the rest)!

 ## How to install sceptre-sam-handler

 Simply `pip install scepre-sam-handler`!